-We are committed to ensuring that there is no modern slavery in our supply chains or in any part of our organisation and as part of our initiative to identify and mitigate risk during procurement, either from a framework, or by buying direct from the open market, we have reviewed our systems and controls during the year, which included the implementation of:
+We are committed to ensuring that there is no modern slavery in our supply chains or in any part of our organisation.
+Our systems and controls to identify and mitigate risk during procurement, either from a framework, or by buying direct from the open market, include:

-- Our new Supplier Code of Conduct, which requires our partners to sign up and commit to ensuring that no modern slavery activities are carried out within their supply chain.
-This includes reference to no forced or involuntary labour, humane treatment, workplace equality, freedom of movement and personal freedom and other expected values and employment practices. - The revised standard terms and conditions of purchase, which make more explicit reference to the Modern Slavery Act 2015, as well as social and labour law more generally. - Our new Procurement Policy and Framework, which ensures that our commitment to preventing slavery and human trafficking is clear and setting out our expectations of contractors and suppliers.
+- a Supplier Code of Conduct, which requires our partners to sign up and commit to ensuring that no modern slavery activities are carried out within their supply chain.
+This includes reference to no forced or involuntary labour, humane treatment, workplace equality, freedom of movement and personal freedom and other expected values and employment practices. - standard terms and conditions of purchase, which make more explicit reference to the Modern Slavery Act 2015, as well as social and labour law more generally. - our Procurement Policy and Framework, which ensures that our commitment to preventing slavery and human trafficking is clear and setting out our expectations of contractors and suppliers.